agdturner/mxg/README.md

 ## Developer Guide
-- This section contains instructions for getting set up with a development environment and compiling and deploying new versions.
+- This section contains instructions for setting up a development environment, and compiling and deploying new versions.
+There are also some trouble shooting hints.
 - [Microsoft Visual Studio Code](https://code.visualstudio.com/) with the [Copilot Extension](https://code.visualstudio.com/docs/copilot/overview) provides a helpful code development environment, but the choice is up to you.